Ministry of Fisheries and Coastal Affairs (Norway)

 It was created in 1946, as the Ministry of Fisheries.
 In 2004 it received responsibility for coastal affairs, and changed its name.
 The department must report to the legislature, Storting.

-It is since October 2013 led by Elisabeth Aspaker (Conservative), a member of Solberg's Cabinet.

-On 1 January 2014 it was incorporated into the new Ministry of Trade, Industry and Fisheries.
+On 1 January 2014, the ministry was dissolved and the minister portfolio was incorporated into the new Ministry of Trade, Industry and Fisheries.

 Organisation

 The ministry was divided into the following sections: